 Billion dollar product companies like J&J claim that the actual amount of an otherwise toxic chemical is not actually toxic when a minimal amount is used in personal care products.
 This may be true, but the question begging to be asked is – why is it used at all when there are more natural options out there?

-Why do we blindly accept everything at the grocery store as safe, or even good, for us?
-Does a product with pretty packaging, and the word “Natural” printed on it makes it actually good?
+Why do we blindly accept everything at the grocery store as safe, or even good, for us, just because it has pretty packaging, and the word “Natural” printed on it.
+Does this make it actually good for you?
 Not necessarily.

 We are living in a time where we cannot trust multi-billions dollar corporations to have our children’s best interests at heart.
 We are their advocates, nurturers, caretakers, etc., and need to be aware of these things.